Math 195/196 – Mathematics for Elementary Education I/II

 • Know/demonstrate ways to lighten the load for learning single digit addition facts (addition chart)

-• Use the equal sign correctly to write an equation or series of equations
+• Use the equal sign correctly to write an equation or sequence of equations modeling a mental math strategy

-• Analyze methods of addition and subtraction other than the common algorithms
+• Analyze methods of addition and subtraction other than the common algorithms.
+Use multiple bases to understand the role of place value in these methods.

 • Explain the common (standard) addition and subtraction algorithms in terms of bundled objects/place values, paying special attention to regrouping.